MicrosoftDocs/well-architected/well-architected/service-guides/azure-disk-storage.md

 ### Recommendations

-Use these recommendations to optimize security:
+Explore the following table of recommendations to optimize your Azure Disks configuration for security.

 | **Recommendation** | **Benefit** |
 |---|---|